Key takeaways:

 Key aspects of YouTube Shorts advertising include:

-• Shorts Ads delivered through Google Ads, alongside other YouTube and search campaigns
+- Shorts Ads delivered through Google Ads, alongside other YouTube and search campaigns

-• Advanced targeting options, powered by Google’s audience data, including interests, intent, demographics, and remarketing
+- Advanced targeting options, powered by Google’s audience data, including interests, intent, demographics, and remarketing

-Because Shorts ads are integrated into Google Ads, advertisers benefit from consistent measurement, attribution, and brand safety controls.
+Because Shorts ads are integrated into Google Ads, advertisers benefit from familiar measurement, attribution, and brand safety controls.
 This makes YouTube Shorts advertising well-suited for businesses running structured campaigns that prioritize performance tracking and scalability.

-Advertising on YouTube Shorts is integrated into Google Ads, providing a more structured and measurable approach that aligns with broader video and search campaigns.
+Advertising on TikTok focuses on native, creator-style ads that fit the feed and perform best when aligned with trends and platform culture, as well as on high-impact awareness placements like TopReach. | Advertising on YouTube Shorts is integrated with Google Ads, offering a more structured, measurable approach that aligns with broader video and search campaigns. |

 User interface and experience